schuchert/wikispaces/pages/MyCv.md

 #### Senior Software Developer / Coach
 ----
 #### Aurora-Nexus Design Pro
-Developed a web based tool, with option for mobile use, for the design and planning of the installation of commercial security systems.
+Developed a web based tool, with option for mobile use (iOS and Android), for the design and planning of the installation of commercial security systems.
 DesignPro is the first of a suite of products.
-The primary goals of this effort were: determine costs of developing certain key distinguish features, be able to demo at the GSX Trade show the week of September 23, 2024.
+The primary goals of this effort were:
+* determine costs of developing certain key distinguish features,
+* demo at the GSX Trade show the week of September 23, 2024.

+Both of which we accomplished.

 Initiated project and released into production the first version on Day 3.
-During the development, we focused on using story maps for a general idea of what each release might include, frequent bargain hunting on both what features, and how much of each feature we'd build, discovery trees to plan and visualize the next few hours/days of work, mostly pair programming, and nearly daily demos showing new development.
+During the development,
+* we focused on using story maps for a general idea of what each release might include,
+* frequent bargain hunting on both what features, and how much of each feature we'd build,
+* discovery trees to plan and visualize the next few hours/days of work,
+* majority pair programming,
+* and nearly daily demos showing new development.

-The back-end included: Aws Lambda, S3, and Serverless, along with hand-rolled IAM, Amplify, and most of the infrastructure built by hand.
-As our goal was proof of concept, we held off automating a number of things.
+The back-end includes: Aws Lambda, S3, and Serverless, along with hand-rolled IAM, Amplify, and most of the infrastructure built by hand.
+As our goal was proof of concept, we held off automating a number of things, which is part of bargain hunting.

 The system is build using GitHub actions and AWS Amplify.